ssbc/tinySSB/README.md

 ## The difference between SSB and tinySSB

-tinySSB inherits the core concepts of "classic" SSB i.e., the append-only logs with signed entries, the encryption suite etc.  The novelty of tinySSB lies in its
+tinySSB inherits the core concepts of classic SSB i.e., the append-only logs with signed entries, the encryption suite etc.  The novelty of tinySSB lies in its

 - binary packet format (instead of JSON)
 - “shadow packet headers” that avoid sending and storing redundant data
 - the absence of “blobs” outside the append-only logs, using side chains instead
+- a very simple and connectionless replication protocol.

 The data packet format has been made extremely small, namely 120 Bytes.
 The point is to enable the use of tinySSB in challenged